cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ###### Nimbleness (Nim)

-Nimbleness represents a character\'s agility, speed, and flexibility.
+Nimbleness represents a character's agility, speed, and flexibility.
 A character with high Nimbleness is quick on their feet, able to dodge attacks, and move with precision.
 This attribute is essential for characters who rely on ranged combat or need to perform acrobatic feats, such as jumping or balancing.

 ###### Dedication (Ded)

-Dedication represents a character\'s concentration, focus, and mental endurance.
+Dedication represents a character's concentration, focus, and mental endurance.
 A character with high Dedication can maintain their focus on a task for extended periods and resist distractions and mental fatigue.
 This attribute is essential for characters who rely on